aliwinter/git-merge-conflict-resolve/README.md

 This repository is meant to practise the process of resolving merge conflicts

-fork this repository and follow the steps below
+fork this repository and follow the steps below.

 # Steps:

 1. Create a new branch and add a new line to the `file.txt`.